 Trivia: In one of the trivia books about the movie, there is a page where the different beverages sold at Dex's Diner are illustrated.
 One of the substances is labelled 'Alludium PU-36.'
 Alludium PU-36 is the 'explosive space modulator' that Marvin the Martian attempted to use to blow up the earth in the Warner Brothers Bugs Bunny cartoon.

-After the fight scene between Obi-Wan and Jango Fett at Kamino, as Jango runs up the walkway into his ship, the door closes from above and knocks Jango in the head as he enters.
-Deliberately done - a little nod to the Storm trooper in Star Wars.
-While there's no proof (yet) that all storm troopers are clones (films are the only canon, remember), this seems to suggest that a few years down the line at least some are, and have inherited their "father's" occasional clumsiness.
+Trivia: After the fight scene between Obi-Wan and Jango Fett at Kamino, as Jango runs up the walkway into his ship, the door closes from above and knocks Jango in the head as he enters.
+Deliberately done - a little nod to the Stormtrooper having the same accident in Star Wars.
+While not all storm troopers are clones, this seems to suggest that a few years down the line at least some are, and have inherited their "father's" occasional clumsiness.
 Confirmed in the commentary.

-Amidala seem to buy her suitcases on earth.
+Trivia: Amidala seem to buy her suitcases on earth.
 I've owned the same kind of suitcase set used in the flick.
 They're from a company called "Atlantic".
 The only way they've been modified for the film is the funky padding inside.
-[If I remember right, it's this case she's using].
+(00:28:05)

 Trivia: In the floating pear scene, we see what type of cutlery they used a long time ago in a galaxy far, far away.
 It turns out to have been designed by the great Danish designer Arne Jacobsen, who is famous for his egg-shaped chair.
 But there may be a reason that Lucas used this cutlery - aside from looking futuristic, it is also the cutlery they use in 2001: A Space Odyssey.